harsha2004-del/Finance/README.md

- This is a basic web application built using Flask and SQLite to simulate a stock trading platform.
+ This is a basic web application built using Flask,PHP,MySql to simulate a stock trading platform.
 The application allows users to register, log in, and trade stocks (buy and sell).
 It also includes functionalities for password reset and secure password hashing.